Summer 2025

 5-Day Experiences

-We are delighted to offer two 5-day experiences in Summer 2024; one girls trip and one boys trip.
-These experiences will engage students in a variety of activities and allow for community building among their peers.
-On all trips, students sleep in tents in modern campgrounds and may also venture out on backpacking trips, where they will sleep at backcountry campsites).
-These trips are open to all registered students who have completed at least one 3-day Adventure with Wilderness Kids between 2022 and 2024, or who have prior approval from Wilderness Kids Staff.
+We are delighted to offer one 5-day experience in Summer 2025; our West Virginia Adventure.
+This trip will engage high school students in a variety of activities, and the five days will allow for community building among students, as well as opportunities for individual reflection, leadership, and independence for students.
+On all trips, students sleep in tents in modern campgrounds.
+This trip is open to all registered students who have completed at least one camping trip with Wilderness Kids before, or who have prior approval from Wilderness Kids Staff.

 FAQs